Skip to content

 collection.build_index("IVF-JACCARD-BINARY", n_clusters=256)

-For Hamming and Jaccard, lower distance is better. approx and eps do not change binary-distance search behavior.
+For Hamming, Jaccard/Tanimoto, and Dice, lower distance is better.
+Flat search uses a lazily built one-bit-per-dimension hot representation. approx and eps do not change binary-distance search behavior.

 Practical tuning workflow